Open-Systems-Pharmacology/OSPSuite.VBE-Toolbox/README.md

 📦 Package
 <!-- badges: end -->

-The goal of `openVBE` is to provide a toolbox for assessing virtual bioequivalence (**VBE**) of [Open Systems Pharmacology Suite](https://docs.open-systems-pharmacology.org/) models.
+The goal of `ospsuite.VBEToolbox` is to provide a toolbox for assessing virtual bioequivalence (**VBE**) of [Open Systems Pharmacology Suite](https://docs.open-systems-pharmacology.org/) models.

 ## Installation

-You can install the development version of `openVBE` like so:
+You can install the development version of `ospsuite.VBEToolbox` like so:

 ``` r
 # Packages handy for installing a Github package